ThePinger/Mini-eBay/README.md

 ![Tutorial Logo](https://github.com/ThePinger/T09Sprint0/blob/master/Tutorial%20logo.png)

-# Sprint0
+# Mini-ebay
 #### About:
-* Purpose:
+* Getting started:
-We are trying to create a mini-ebay website where users can login and shop.
-The mini-ebay consists of a Dashboard, where users can meet the authors and contributors of this project along with there pictures.
-Users can also display the available products and add whatever product they like to their carts.
-The products vies have some functionalities where we can add/delete/edit a product.
+This repo consists of two files, one for the front end and one for the back end.
+*angular-seed-project
+*nodejs-seed-project-es5
-* Contributors:
+* Authors:

     | Member    | ID |
     |----------|:-------------:|